prakharcode/prakharcode.github.io/_posts/2018-05-18-Community Bonding Ends.md

 # Future Plans

-I plan to implement the function that I've proposed in my application within the stipulated time and meet the deadline.
+I plan to implement the functions that I've proposed in my application within the stipulated time and meet the deadline.
 I would also come up with a post defining every function that I implement with a code - output approach.

 ### GSoC is Amazing.